 - Excellent academic qualifications, including a Master degree in relevant discipline;

-- At least 2 years of relevant working experience in humanitarian settings, including management experience;
+- At least 2 years’ experience working in humanitarian settings required;

 - Excellent communication and drafting skills for effective reporting;

 - Ability to operate in a cross-cultural environment requiring flexibility;

 - Familiarity with the aid system, and understanding of donor and governmental requirements;

 - Prior knowledge of the region an asset;

 - Fluency in English required;

 - Ability to operation Microsoft Word, Excel and Project Management Software;